CiscoDevNet/radkit-mcp-server-community/README.md

 This MCP server acts as a lightweight middleware layer between the **Cisco RADKit** service and an **MCP-compatible client**.
 It allows the LLM to inspect and interact with devices onboarded in the RADKit inventory, fetch device attributes, and even execute CLI commands — all through structured MCP tools.

-Currently, the implementation supports **stdio transport only** due to dependency incompatibilities between the `radkit` SDK and the `fastmcp` SDK.
-This limitation will be lifted in future releases of the `radkit` SDK.

 ## ⚙️ Features

 - 🔌 **Plug-and-play MCP server** — works with any MCP-compatible client.